sarajculhane/spotify-release-feed/README.md

 The key limitation of this app is that, for users that follow a larger number of artists (this has been tested with two accounts, one with ~100 followed artists and one with ~500), the loading can be incredibly slow or timeout can occur with the API.
 The ideal solution would be to implement lazy loading, but in order to show a reverse chronological order, all artist album data must be fully loaded in order to properly sort by date.
 I am hoping to find a way to, at minimum improve,the user experience while the data loads or to implement some caching method.

-### Track Info Feature

-With the current endpoints, the track info is not available.
-To obtain, a Tracks endpoint will need to be called and then those tracks(s) obtains through the Album Id.

 ### Redesign with GraphQL

 The Spotify API supports GraphQL and has strong documentation regarding how to utilize it.
 I am considering leveraging it as opposed to REST eventually.

 ### UI Improvements

-There are handful of simple and more involved UI improvements that I intend to make in the future, the most critical being providing a better user loading experience as well as allow the user to see track info.
+There are handful of simple and more involved UI improvements that I intend to make in the future, the most critical being providing a better user loading experience through webpack code splitting or similar methods to reduce the weight of the bundle.js.

 ## Search Functionality

-Users should be able to search by artist or title once the data loads.
-I have started to work on this feature but am still working through some bugs (not in production but code thus far has been pushed to this repo).
+Users are now to able to search by artist or title once the data loads.

 ## Screenshots

-* The current UI is minimalist and built solely with plain CSS Flexbox and is fully responsive.
-I will continued to update the UI as I improve other features but have intentionally opted out of using CSS Frameworks for the time being.
+* The current UI is minimalist, and initially the App was built solely with plain CSS Flexbox but recently some Bootstrap components have been added to simply the build.

+## User Profile

+The user profile is in the works but will only be fully functional once features are implemented to better maintain state at the app level (either thru Redux or useContext and possible some caching methods)

 ### Login